Industrial property lease: workshop, warehouse or factory

 - draft authorised guarantee agreement: enables you to use the opt-out provisions of the 1995 Act

-This industrial lease is one of a collection of commercial lease templates designed for use by property professionals: experienced landlords, solicitors and surveyors.
+This is one of a collection of commercial lease templates designed for use by property professionals.
 Accordingly, the provisions are very thorough.

-If you are not familiar with commercial property leases, you may wish to look at the standard version: Workshop lease agreement.
-The standard version contains fewer of the technical aspects such as a draft authorised guarantee agreement, fewer landlord's warranties, and no references to prescribed lease clauses.
+If you are not familiar with commercial property leases, you may wish to look at the standard version, which contains fewer of the technical aspects, fewer warranties, and no references to prescribed lease clauses.

 We have also included the forms required to exclude security of tenure.
 These include the prescribed notices to be given to the tenant 14 days before the new lease is created, a declaration of a new lease, and the statutory declaration if less than 14 days notice is given.